About Dr. Crombleholme

 MD: Tufts University School of Medicine, Boston, MA, 1984.

-Certification: Diplomate of the National Board of Medical Examiners, 1984; Diplomate of the American Board of Surgery, 1992, Recertified in 2003; Special Qualification in Pediatric Surgery, 1994, Recertified in 2007.
+Certification: Diplomat of the National Board of Medical Examiners, 1984; Diplomat of the American Board of Surgery, 1992, Recertified in 2003; Special Qualification in Pediatric Surgery, 1994, Recertified in 2007.

 Awards and Honors